-The GRASS plugin provides access to GRASS GIS databases and functionalities (see GRASS-PROJECT in Literature and Web References).
-This includes visualizing GRASS raster and vector layers, digitizing vector layers, editing vector attributes, creating new vector layers and analysing GRASS 2-D and 3-D data with more than 400 GRASS modules.

-In this section, we'll introduce the plugin functionalities and give some examples of managing and working with GRASS data.
-The following main features are provided with the toolbar menu when you start the GRASS plugin, as described in section sec_starting_grass:
+GRASS integration provides access to GRASS GIS databases and functionalities (see GRASS-PROJECT in Literature and Web References).
+The integration consists of two parts: provider and plugin.
+The provider allows to browse, manage and visualize GRASS raster and vector layers.
+The plugin can be used to create new GRASS locations and mapsets, change GRASS region, create and edit vector layers and analyze GRASS 2-D and 3-D data with more than 400 GRASS modules.
+In this section, we'll introduce the provider and plugin functionalities and give some examples of managing and working with GRASS data.